architecture-research-group/pages/source/ProfilingGem5.rst

 An example of creating a target design with 64KB L1I and L1D Caches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We specify a quad-core rocket chip with a 64KB L1 icache and dcache in the TargetConfigs.scala file.
 Precedence of the parameters defined before goess from bottom up.
+Note that: The default block size is 64Bytes.

 .. code-block:: bash